 Ensure that the psmisc package is installed.

-lvmetad daemons should not be running on the VSA proxy that is used for backups.
-See Disabling lvmetad for Linux VMs.
+Automatic activation of volumes is disabled on the VSA proxy that is used for backups.
+See Disabling Automatic Activation of Volumes for Linux VMs.

 To back up a Linux VM running Oracle, ensure that the volume group has free space that is at least 4 GB greater than the size of the database.
 If multiple LVs are registered to a volume group, ensure that additional free space of 4 GB is available for each LV.

 For Linux LVM snaps, there must be adequate free space in the LVM volume group for snapshot creation.
 The default COW cache size is set to 4096 MB or 10% of the volume size, whichever is greater.